FeijiangHan/Feijianghan.github.io/_pages/includes/future.md

 Despite extensive progress in both academia and industry, key opportunities remain for improving foundation models:

-- **Capability Gaps**: Create targeted benchmarks to expose human–AI gaps, then close them with explainable methods:
-  - Optimize layer and head interactions
-  - Introduce interpretable decoding control
-  - Enable small models to compete with larger ones (Reasoning)
-  - Orchestrate efficient interactions between reasoning and non‑reasoning modules
+- **Capability Gaps**: Create targeted benchmarks to expose human–AI gaps, then close them with explainable methods, such as: (1) Optimize layer and head interactions (Information Flow); (2) Introduce interpretable decoding control (Token Generation); (3) Enable small models to compete with larger ones (Reasoning); (4) Orchestrate efficient interactions between reasoning and non‑reasoning modules

 - **Training vs. Inference**: Inference-time adaptations are effective, but scaling during training will finally surpass and substitute them.
 As resources allow, I will shift emphasis from inference-time tweaks to training-time optimization.